squix78/MAX7219LedMatrix/README.md

 These modules are relatively cheep and can be daisy chained which makes it easy to get a led text bar up and running You can find modules e.g. with [Banggood](http://www.banggood.com/2Pcs-MAX7219-Dot-Matrix-MCU-LED-Display-Control-Module-Kit-For-Arduino-p-945280.html?p=0P21061109440201501M) (<-affiliate link).

 For details about the MAX7219 theory, wiring, schematic, etc. there's a great post by Nick Gammon: http://www.gammon.com.au/forum/?id=11516

 Currently this library supports the following operations:

 - set pixels
 - write text with a simple font
 - scroll text left or right
+- translate 90°
 - oscillate text between the two ends
 - notify when the word is completely displayed
+- flip string

 You're welcome to [read in my blog](http://blog.squix.ch/2015/04/esp8266arduino-max7219-8x8-led-matrix.html) how this library came about.

 ## Example